gardner711/lease-sentry/specifications/615262-capability.md

 Pop-up dialog that enables the user to:
 - Select a star rating
 - Provide a detailed comment as to their experience
+- Email prepopulated if user email is available

-On submission, the data is sent to the web-service API and the results, which include the user's first name, last name, and email address are stored in the object store under the container "reviews"
+On submission, the data is post to the web-service API (/review) and the results, which will also include the user's first name, last name, unique user id, and email address, are stored in cosmos db under the container "review"

 ## Enablers